sagan/simplegoproxy/README.md

 - `_sgp_restype=<value>` : Set the response content type.
 Similar to `_sgp_resheader_Content-Type=<value>`.
   - If `_sgp_method` is set to `POST` and `_sgp_body` is also set, the `_sgp_type` will have a default value `application/x-www-form-urlencoded`.
   - The `_sgp_type` and `_sgp_restype` parameters also accept file extension values like `txt` or `html`, in which case it will use the MIME type associated with the file extension ext; it's also the recommended way to set these two parameters.
-  - If `_sgp_restype` is set to `*`, it will automatically guess the value from the suffix of current target url path, e.g. `https://example.com/foo.txt` will set response content-type to `text/plain`.
+  - If `_sgp_restype` is set to `*`, it will automatically guess the value from the suffix of current target url path, e.g. `https://example.com/foo.txt` will set response content-type to `text/plain`; if the url path ends with `/`, it will set response content type to `text/html`.
 - `_sgp_body=<value>` : Set the request body (String only.
 Binary data is not supported).
 - `_sgp_resbody=<value>` : Set the response body template.
 - `_sgp_resbodytype=<value>` : The original response body type, e.g. `json`, `xml`, `yaml`, `toml`.
 - `_sgp_resbodytpl` : Treat target url response body as template string, if the url path ends with this value (suffix).
 Can be set multiple times.
 E.g. `.gohtml`.
-Set to `*` to always treat target url response body as template string.
 - `_sgp_fdheaders=<header1>,<header2>,...` : Comma-separated forward headers list.
 For every header in the list, if the http request to the "entrypoint url" itself contains that header, Simplegoproxy will set the request header to the same value when making http request to the "target url".
 E.g.: `_sgp_fdheaders=Referer,Origin`.
 By default some headers will ALWAYS be forwarded, even if not specified, unless the same `_sgp_header_*` parameter is set: `Range`, `If-*`.
 Some values have special meanings:
   - `*`: ALL request headers.
   - `%0A` (\n) : Supresses default forwarding headers and makes sure no headers would be forwarded.